trellis-ldp/static-ldp/README.md

 ## Basics

-Clone this repository and setup your Apache to use it as document root.
-Then configure the `sourceDirectory` to point to the root directory of your static resources.
+Clone this repository and configure the `sourceDirectory` to point to the location of your static resources.

 Individual files are served as `ldp:NonRDFSource` resources, and directories are served as `ldp:BasicContainer` resources.